devster/KarotzPhp/README.md

 Old school
 ----------

-Download the last version of KarotzPhp and add the `Karotz` namespace to your PSR-0 autoloading system, or simply require the autoload.php
+Download the latest version of KarotzPhp and add the `Karotz` namespace to your PSR-0 autoloading system, or simply require the autoload.php

 Composer